 He has worked with Save the Children, Office of National Statistics, London Fire & Rescue HQ, BMW2012 Olympics, The Welsh Government and The Royal Society with participants across the UK, Europe, Asia, Middle East and USA in English.

 Doug holds a Masters in Integrative Counselling & Psychotherapy from Roehampton University.
-He is a member of British Association of Counselling and Psychotherapy, a member of the EMDR Association (specialist trauma organisation) and the British Society of Clinical Hypnotherapists.
+He is a member of British Association of Counselling and Psychotherapy and a member of the EMDR Association (specialist trauma organisation).

 Doug has taught on the Counselling Psychology undergraduate programme at Roehampton University and guest lectures on the Masters programme as a trauma specialist.
 He also still runs a busy clinical practice in southwest London.
 He has delivered advocacy work and training to the Fire Service, Social Services, the ARMY, the Police and most commercial organisations.